Understanding the value of IHG points (and ways to save the most money on your next stay)

-- 4th award night reward: If you have the IHG® Rewards Club Premier Credit Card, you’ll get a 4th night reward for a standard room award stay of 4+ consecutive nights.
+- 4th reward night benefit: If you have the IHG® Rewards Club Premier Credit Card, you’ll get a complimentary 4th night when booking a standard room award.
+In fact, you’ll get every 4th consecutive award night — so on an eight-night award stay, you would receive two complimentary nights (the 4th and 8th night).
 This can save you a ton of points because you can use this perk for an unlimited number of stays.

 - Points + Cash: You can make award redemptions with points + cash, but if you decide to go this route, just make sure to look at the cash price so you can see if you’re getting a good deal.